 - Take official warnings seriously and follow the advice of local authorities.

 Heavy snowfalls and extremely low temperatures are features of winter in Japan.
 Conditions can change suddenly.
-Each year, a number of people are injured or killed in snow -elated incidents, including motor vehicle accidents, avalanches, ice falls from roofs, prolonged exposure to extreme cold and ski collisions.
-Many travellers have suffered serious head injuries that could have been prevented by wearing the right equipment.
+Each year, a number of people are injured or killed in snow-related incidents, including motor vehicle accidents, avalanches, ice falls from roofs, prolonged exposure to extreme cold and ski collisions.
+Many travellers have suffered serious head injuries that could've been prevented by wearing the right equipment.

-Walking alone or under the effects of alcohol, or veering off marked trails can be fatal.
+Walking alone or under the effects of alcohol, or straying from marked trails can be fatal.
 Skiing or snowboarding off-piste, either inside or outside a ski resort's boundaries, is also dangerous.
 Avalanches are common and heavy snowstorms can create deep powder snow drifts.

-Each ski region has rules which are governed by the local ski resorts.
+Each ski region has rules that are governed by the local ski resorts.
 You can be arrested and detained for unruly behaviour.
 See

 Some general insurance policies may not cover snow sports.